noashabtay/covid-19-statistics/README.md

 This part includes a connection with this repository - https://github.com/noashabtay/covid-19-statistics.git running the flask app and query it with curl command

+# INFO
+Project name: covid-19-statistics

+this project assumed you have on your computer python with flask and requests packages so please install first:

+- pip install flask
+- pip install requests

 # OPERATIONS
 in your local jenkins run jenkinsfile as you like
 - if you running with Pipline script from SCM -